Many or all companies we feature compensate us. Compensation and editorial

 Known for its user-friendly interface, Credible quickly compares personalized prequalified rates from its partner lenders without affecting the user’s credit score due to the initial soft credit pull.
 Credible has strong security measures to protect user information and does not sell personal data to third parties.

 Credible has a Best Rate Guarantee, offering a $200 gift card if a user finds a lower rate elsewhere after prequalifying through Credible.
+(Terms apply.)
 It offers the ability to add a cosigner to improve loan terms and provides various loan products beyond personal loans, including student loans and mortgage refinancing.

 What has the biggest effect on how cheap a personal loan is?